nev-r/now-answer-me/README.md

 <hr/>

-set your command prefix, and a status message
+set your command prefix, and a set up status message
 ```js
 import { setPrefix } from "now-answer-me";